-In any case referred to a Magistrate Judge, the Magistrate Judge may issue or modify scheduling orders pursuant to Fed.
+In any case referred to a magistrate judge, the magistrate judge may issue or modify scheduling orders under Fed.
 R. Civ.
 P. 16(b).

-For relevant historical context for this Local Rule, consult the Appendix of Committee Notes.
+For relevant historical context for this local rule, consult the Appendix of Committee Notes.

 Local Civil Rule 23.1.
 Fees in Class Action and Shareholder Derivative Actions